Network inference via process motifs for lagged correlation in linear stochastic processes: Acknowledgements

 \section{Acknowledgements}

-ACS would like to thank Kameron Dekker Harris, Joseph Lizier, and Leonardo Novelli for helpful discussions.
+ACS would like to thank Kameron Dekker Harris, Joseph Lizier, and Leonardo Novelli, Ezekile Williams, and the MILA Neural-AI Reading Group for helpful discussions.
 BWB and ACS were supported by the Air Force Office of Scientific Research MURI FA9550-19-1-0386 (BWB).
 ACS received additional support from the eScience Institute at the University of Washington.
 SMI was supported by the undergraduate research fellowship program of the Weill Neurohub.